jtmeneses707/ECS189L-Final/ProjectDocument.md

 - *Damage Indication* - To add to the game feel of the game, I made it so that the player's and enemies briefly shined white whenever they took damage.
 This approach was inspired by games such as MegaMan and implemented by switching out the material of the game object whenever they took damage, and then reverting back to its original material after a brief delay.
 - *Level Implementation* - Following Jerrie's level design, I created a tile map so that could easily place all the platforms.
 I then created the level which was then finetuned by Jerrie after gameplay testing.

+### Joshua-Troy Meneses ###

+- *Hitboxes/Hurtboxes Fine Tuning* - I create hitboxes and hurtboxes for the players and enemies and edited their positioning and sizes to match the animations.
+- *Animation Events* - I helped with the damage logic for players and enemies by using animation events to check during which frame a hitbox/attack should be active.
+- *Camera Logic* - I added the camera logic/setup the scene with a specific distance between the camera and scene.
+This included a parallax scrolling background to add to game feel/immersiveness.
+This affected the FOV/how much of the scene can be scene during gameplay, further adding to game feel.
+I also tested the different camera types and found that a push box more to the right of the screen would help create a sense of urgency during gameplay.
+- *Reworking dash script* - I rebuilt the entire dash script so that it would work smoother with the animation.

 # Main Roles #

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.